- Written by Dr.Mehmet Demircioglu

 Still, patience should never be used as an excuse to ignore a true medical warning.
 There is a balance.

-Do not panic over every scab.
-Do not squeeze every bump.
-Do not scratch because it feels itchy.
-Do not start random creams or antibiotics without medical guidance.
+The patient should not panic over every scab, squeeze every bump, scratch an itchy area, or start random creams or change antibiotics after a hair transplant without medical guidance.

 But also do not ignore worsening pain, spreading redness, pus, bad smell, fever, black tissue, or a wound that looks deeper each day.
 When healing is moving in the wrong direction, contact your doctor.

-This is the kind of careful thinking I want patients to have.
-Not fear, not denial, but calm observation.
+That is the balance patients need.
+Not fear, not denial, but steady observation.

 A hair transplant is not only about placing grafts.
 It is about protecting those grafts, respecting the scalp, and staying connected with the surgeon during the healing process.

-At Diamond Hair Clinic, my priority is quality over quantity, and that principle does not end when the surgery is finished.
-It continues through every question, every photo update, and every small concern a patient brings to me after the procedure.
+At Diamond Hair Clinic, careful planning does not end when the surgery is finished.
+It continues through every question, every photo update, and every concern a patient brings after the procedure.

-So if you are looking at your scalp today and wondering whether something is normal, start with this simple thought.
-A healing scalp should gradually calm down.
+So if you are looking at your scalp today and wondering whether something is normal, start with the direction of change.
+A healing scalp should gradually settle.
 A worsening scalp deserves direct medical attention.